ankit1khare/doc-ext-visually-grounded/README.md

 ## Acknowledgements

-- [Landing AI](https://landing.ai/) for their document analysis API
+- [Landing AI](https://landing.ai/) for their agentic-doc SDK and API
 - [OpenAI](https://openai.com/) for their GPT-4o model
 - [Streamlit](https://streamlit.io/) for the web application framework